 “To offer high-quality, attainable timepieces with enduring style,” reads the company’s mission.
-“Our heritage is rooted in craftsmanship, reliability, precision and beauty that stand the test of time.”
+“Our heritage is rooted in craftsmanship, reliability, precision, and beauty that stand the test of time.”

-Orient Watch Reputation
+Orient Watch Brand Reputation

 This discussion will give you an idea of the high quality of Orient watches.
 One watch collector said that his Orient Dive watch, which cost him less than $200, gets the same respect as his $22,000 Audemars Piguet Royal Oak.
-An Orient collector also pointed out how accurate the movements are, and relatively affordable considering that they are made in-house.
+An Orient collector also pointed out how accurate the movements are and relatively affordable considering they are made in-house.

 There is also the Orient 3-Star and Royal Orient.
 The former is an export line, and the latter is another luxury brand (more expensive than Orient Star).

+This collection includes Orient Sun and Moon models.
+As the name suggests, this watch shows the user the current phase of the moon—this may not always be necessary function-wise, but the intricate detail is undeniably excellent.
+The artistry that went into its construction is admirable.
 Made of stainless steel and sapphire crystal, this model has an automatic movement, a 42.5mm case, legible Roman numeral markers, a day/date calendar, and a leather band.

 The Orient Bambino 5 has received excellent reviews.
-This one by A Blog to Watch highlights one of the biggest updates on this version: the printed hour indicators (which the writer compared to a Breguet design), dotted seconds, and the leaf-shaped hands.
+This one by A Blog to Watch highlights one of the most significant updates on this version: the printed hour indicators (which the writer compared to a Breguet design), dotted seconds, and the leaf-shaped hands.
 Aside from the classic look that will make the watch look great with any outfit, this version is also constantly praised for its value, with many reviews saying that it’s one of the most affordable dress watches on the market today.

 Another line from the Bambino collection is the Small Seconds.
 Instead of having a long seconds hand, this one has a small seconds display at 6 o’clock, thus the name.
-This is the only Bambino that has Arabic numeral hour markers on 12, 4, 6, and 9 o’clock.
+The “Small Seconds” is currently the only Bambino with Arabic numeral hour markers on 12, 4, 6, and 9 o’clock.
 Like the Bambino Version 5, this has a 40.
 5mm stainless steel case and available in rose gold and white.

 To see other models off the Bambino collection, check out this page.

-We’ve included both the Seiko SKX and the Orient Mako on our list of best dive watches under $500.
+We’ve included the Seiko SKX and the Orient Mako on our list of best dive watches under $500.

-Orient listened to the suggestions and eventually came up with a watch that incorporated some of the most requested features such as solid end links and a sapphire crystal.
+Orient listened to the suggestions and eventually came up with a watch that incorporated some of the most requested features, such as solid end links and a sapphire crystal.
 This is the line’s latest iteration, and it continues to gain praises from users and experts—Orient calls it their “most robust casual dive-style watch to date.”